logo-image

 Legalizing Natural Organic Reduction In Minnesota

 Body composting, human composting, terramation, recomposition, natural organic reduction, whatever you want to call it, Interra Green Burial by Mueller Memorial can provide it now for Minnesotans.
-But the way we really make a positive environmental impact is making human composting legal in Minnesota.
+But the way we really make a positive environmental impact is when natural organic reduction becomes effectively legal in the state on July 1 2025.

 View Source